HENRYKC24/Hello-Microverse/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to everyone that made this project a success

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](./LICENSE.md) licensed.